petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-duration.md

 + Avoid Extreme Temperatures:

-    Prevent exposing the device to extreme high or low temperatures, as this can impact battery life.
+    Prevent exposing the device to extremely high or low temperatures, as this can impact battery life.

 + Optimize Location Tracking: